 Cook the quesadillas for about four minutes per side until the tortillas are nicely browned and the filling is cooked through.

 As you can see, it firms up awesomely when it’s done cooking.

 The crispy tortilla with the melted cheese and spinach mixture is a real hit.
 It tastes a lot like spanikopita but the Serrano peppers, avocado, and hot sauce give it a nice Tex-Mex twist.

-This dish checks a lot of boxes for people.
+This Greek Quesadilla checks a lot of boxes for people.
 It’s Mediterranean, Tex-Mex, vegetarian, quick and easy to make, but most importantly… really darn good.